 5. ‘Hidden homeless’

 speculative becomes the figures given for the number of homeless people.
 One

 commonly quoted figure is the number of hidden homeless, meaning that group

 which is not entitled to accommodation because they are not deemed by councils

 to be in priority need, yet have no accommodation that they are entitled to

 occupy or can reasonably continue to occupy.
 The hidden homeless figure is

 usually given as 400,000 but should be treated with caution.

-rough sleepers and hostel residents, for whom a separate figure is given,
+Firstly, it includes rough sleepers and hostel residents, for whom a

-bigger issue about how far someone can be defined
+Secondly, it raises a bigger issue about how far someone can be defined

 as homeless simply as a consequence of their physical situation.
 For example,

 the hidden homeless figure includes people who are forced to stay with family

 and friends for a period and are reliant on continued goodwill to sustain this

 arrangement (‘sofa surfers’).
 Should everyone in these circumstances be

 regarded as homeless?
 Some argue that there is a big difference between, for

 example, a sofa surfer with few prospects and a crack habit and a sofa surfer

 who can, if necessary, fall back on parents with a good income and expect to

 find a well paid job in the near future without too much difficulty.